-Students graduating from Anthony ISD must meet district and state graduation requirements.
-Please visit page 73 to 82, Graduation Toolkit.

-For more information on House Bill 5: Foundation High School Program and to download a Graduation Toolkit visit: https://tea.texas.gov/graduation-requirements/hb5.aspx

-San Elizario Independent School District (SEISD) - was established in 1870, when school children attended classes in a small adobe building known as "Los Portales."
+Anthony ISD students must meet district and state graduation requirements.
+Our graduation rates are consistently among the highest in the El Paso region.
+For more information on House Bill 5: Foundation High School Program and to download a Graduation Toolkit visit: https://tea.texas.gov/graduation-requirements/hb5.aspx was established in 1870, when school children attended classes in a small adobe building known as "Los Portales."
 The first teacher, Octaviano Ambrosio Larrazolo, later became governor of New Mexico (1919-1921) and a U.S. Senator (1928-1929).
-Today, one high school, one middle school, three elementary schools, and a primary school in San Elizario serve approximately 3,770 students over a radius of 16 sq. miles.
-Located in a farming community along the international border of the United States and Mexico, the San Elizario ISD rests just south of El Paso, Texas and is experiencing steady growth.
+Today, one high school, one middle school, three elementary schools, and a primary school in San Elizario serve approximately 3,141 students over a radius of 16 sq. miles.
+Located in a farming community along the international border of the United States and Mexico, the San Elizario ISD rests just south of El